 Can Salesforce integrate with ServiceNow?

-Salesforce can integrate with ServiceNow using native Salesforce integrations.
+Yes, Salesforce integrates with ServiceNow using native Salesforce integrations.
 You can also rely on standalone tools like Exalate, which you can find in the marketplace of both platforms.

 Recommended Reading: